embulk/embulk-output-jdbc/embulk-output-oracle/README.md

 "normal" means normal insert (default).
 It requires Oracle JDBC driver.

 "direct" means direct path insert.
 It is faster than 'normal.
-It requires Oracle JDBC driver too, but ojdbc7.jar doesn't work.
+It requires Oracle JDBC driver too, but the version 12 driver doesn't work (the version 11 driver works).

 "oci" means direct path insert using OCI(Oracle Call Interface).
 It is fastest.
 It requires both Oracle JDBC driver and Oracle Instant Client (version 12.1.0.2.0).